Day 8/2025 - Junction Boxes

 const circuits: Set<string>[] = input.map(p => new Set([toKey(p)]));

-for (const { first, second } of distances) {
+for (const {first, second} of distances) {

-const firstCircuit = circuits.find(c => c.has(first))!;
+let firstCircuit = circuits.find(c => c.has(first))!;

-const secondCircuit = circuits.find(c => c.has(second))!;
+let secondCircuit = circuits.find(c => c.has(second))!;

 if (firstCircuit !== secondCircuit) {